ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 as beginner typically ask about it, and may want to try it at least once.
-Obviously this can only work, when the [tuples] or [objects] contain only plain data types, that is no [string]{.str}, no references and of course no other nested container types like sequences or tables.
+Obviously this can only work, when the [tuples] or [objects] contain only plain data types, that is no [string], no references and of course no other nested container types like sequences or tables.
 And reading back data may fail, when we use a different OS or a different compiler version.